Stardom All Star Grand Queendom 2025: Event

 The event started with the preshow Stardom Rumble match won by Hanako who last eliminated Miyu Amasaki.
 After the bout concluded, she expressed the intention to challenge for the Wonder of Stardom Championship on further notice.

 In the first main card bout, Hina defeated Ranna Yagami to secure the second consecutive defense of the Future of Stardom Championship in that respective reign.
 Next up, Sayaka Kurara defeated Thekla in a singles bout from which if Thekla emerged victorious, as the original stipulation hinted, she would have been granted a match against Stardom president Taro Okada whom she was teasing for weeks prior to the event.
-Sayaka picked up the win as Thekla was forced to join Cosmic Angels but attacked everyone ringside including Okada who fired her due to immediate consequences.
+Sayaka picked up the win as Thekla was forced to join Cosmic Angels but attacked everyone ringside including Okada who fired her due to immediate consequences..
+This angle was done as her contract expired; she ended up signing with All Elite Wrestling, which is affiliated with Stardom parent New Japan Pro-Wrestling.

 In the fourth bout, Yumiko Hotta defeated Rina in singles competition.
 Next up, Meiko Satomura, Mika Iwata and Yuna defeated Saori Anou, Natsupoi and Aya Sakura in six-woman tag team competition which was one of Satomura's last bouts of her career.
 In the sixth bout, Suzu Suzuki defeated Mei Seira in a No Disqualification match which concluded a feud between the two generated by Suzuki's defection from the Neo Genesis unit.
 Next up, Chihiro Hashimoto defeated Maika to secure the first successful defense of the Sendai Girls World Championship in that respective reign.
 In the eighth match, Hanan and Saya Iida defeated Stars stablemates Hazuki and Koguma to secure the third consecutive defense of the Goddesses of Stardom Championship in that respective reign.

 In the ninth match, Syuri defeated Mayu Iwatani to win the IWGP Women's Championship, ending the latter's reign at 735 days and 9 defenses.
 Iwatani's reign was the longest of any New Japan Pro Wrestling sanctioned championship at the time.
 After the bout concluded, Sareee stepped up as Syuri's next challenger.

 In the semi main event, Starlight Kid defeated stablemate AZM to secure the third consecutive defense of the Wonder of Stardom Championship in that respective reign and, as the stipulation hinted, officially took the leadership of Neo Genesis.

 In the main event, Saya Kamitani defeated Tam Nakano to secure the second consecutive defense of the World of Stardom Championship in that respective reign.
 As the stipulation hinted, since Nakano lost, she retired from professional wrestling on the spot, getting an emotional sendoff by Kamitani herself.